 Where things have changed is that video has never been easier to create.
 It can be done from any smartphone.
 The familiar, attractive medium creates a moment of instant connection with potential donors.
 Don’t overthink the production: the message is much more important.
 Once the video is done, include a call to action to direct viewers to your website, making it easier for them to give.

 Building a well organized digital marketing funnel will help lead prospects through the labyrinth, but it is not without its pitfalls.
 Time and resources are frequently the biggest roadblocks that prevent a well rounded strategy from being implemented, much less fully executed.
 That is why many nonprofits choose to partner with a digital marketing agency to help craft their messaging and streamline the process.

-The Your Business Marketer team has a team of marketing experts that can help your organization carefully craft everything from the message to the content needed to get it in front of your audience.
+The Your Business Marketer team has team can help your organization craft everything from the message to the content needed.
 Connect with our team and schedule a consultation to see if our team can help yours move forward.